The State Organization Index provides an alphabetical listing of government organizations, including commissions

 A motorcycle driver's license (Class M) allows you to operate a motorcycle.

 If you do not have a Massachusetts driver's license, the RMV can issue you an official identification card.
-The Massachusetts ID and Massachusetts Liquor ID look similar to drivers’ licenses; however, do not extend any driving privileges.
+The Massachusetts ID and Massachusetts Liquor ID.
+They do not extend any driving privileges.